jas88/RDMP/NoteForNewDevelopers.md

 - Update the `url` tag to the new version
 - Update the `changelog` tag to have the new version anchor hyperlink

-Test that your RDMP client can update with `Help->Check for updates` (note that if your xml file change is on `develop` you will need to specify this as the update path)
+Test that your RDMP client can update with `Help->Check for updates`.

-Finally merge `develop` into `main` and push.
-This will ensure that the `main` branch always has the source of the last RDMP version release.

 ## Database Schema Changes
 Avoid making changes to the RDMP schema until you are experienced with the codebase as these changes have the greatest possibility of breaking deployments/plugins.